tubav/fiteagle_packages/infinityExtern/omlClient/readme.txt

 The oml4py-simple-example.py contains a simple example for pushing the OML streams.
 This needs the oml4py client, which can be downloaded here: https://github.com/mytestbed/oml4py

-this client adds at the beginning of the component names always the domain name(testbed name)!
+The oml4py client adds at the beginning of the component names always the domain name(testbed name)!
+If the names of the components needed to be specified otherwise, a simple java client OMLClientMock can be used (under test folder) with a specified OML stream file (OMLServerTest class has an example of usage).